EricssonResearch/scream/README.md

 In addition SCReAM also supports L4S, i.e that the sending rate is reduced proportional to the fraction of the RTP packets that are ECN marked.
 This enables lower network queue delay.

-Below is shown three examples with a simple 50Mbps bottleneck that changes to 25Mbps after 50s, the min RTT is 20ms.
+Below is shown three simulation examples with a simple 50Mbps bottleneck that changes to 25Mbps after 50s, the min RTT is 20ms.
+The video trace is from NVENC.

 The graphs show that ECN improves on the e2e delay and that the use of L4S reduces the delay considerably more.